 ACA’s headquartered offices are Washington, DC-based allowing the organization access to advocate directly with legislators on Capitol Hill on a regular basis and build relationships with stakeholders.

 ACA is ideally suited to the job because we are non-partisan and represent an independent voice on subjects affecting US citizens living and working abroad.ACA is respected in Congress for bringing solutions to problems that are in the best interests of the community without political bias.
 ACA has a dedicated presence in Washington, DC - a team of professionals available to the Congress and Administration.
 We are literally an Uber ride away from key offices in Congress.

 ACA educates Members and their staff on the issues affecting US citizens living and working abroad.
-ACA works with the members of the Americans Abroad Caucus, Co-chaired by Congresswoman Carolyn Maloney (D-NY) and up until March of 2020 was Co-chaired by Mark Meadows (R-NC).
-A new Republican Co-chair has not been named.
+ACA works with the members of the Americans Abroad Caucus, Co-chaired by Congresswoman Carolyn Maloney (D-NY) , Congresswoman Dina Titus (D-NV) and Congresswoman Maria Elvira Salazar (R-FL).

 ACA maintains ongoing contacts with key legislative offices such as the Joint Committee on Taxation (JCT), House Ways & Means Committee and, Senate Finance Committee, Government Accountability Office (GAO), Treasury and the IRS.
 These offices regularly reach out to ACA for input on the problems and concerns of the community of Americans overseas.
 As part of our work, ACA partners with other associations such as the US Vote Foundation and works with other stakeholder organizations.
 The US State Department estimates that there are 9 million US citizens living and working overseas (US State Department Chart of Statistics).

 WHAT ARE THE ISSUES THAT NEED TO BE ADDRESSED?